The Brauer loop scheme and orbital varieties: Introduction

 In \cite{dGN}, a certain Markov process on the set of (crossing) link patterns was considered.
-The motivation was that the Markov matrix is actually a {\em quantum integrable\/} transfer matrix related to the Brauer algebra with parameter $\beta$, at the special value $\beta=1$ of the parameter.
+The motivation was that the Markov matrix is actually a {\em quantum integrable\/} transfer matrix related to the Brauer algebra \cite{Brauer} with parameter $\beta$, at the special value $\beta=1$ of the parameter (for an explanation of the appearance of the Brauer algebra in solving the Yang--Baxter equation, see \cite{Jimbo-review}, as well as sect.~\ref{sec:brauer}).
 A remarkable conjecture of \cite{dGN} (now a theorem) is that certain components of the equilibrium distribution eigenvector of this Markov process can be identified, after dividing them by the smallest component, with degrees of certain algebraic varieties.

 The model was further studied in \cite{DFZJ06}, where several important properties were shown.
-First, the model can naturally be made inhomogeneous, and the introduction of the inhomogeneities $z_i$ make these equilibrium probabilities polynomials (again, up to normalization) in the variables $z_i$.
+First, the model can naturally be made inhomogeneous, and the introduction of the inhomogeneities $z_i$ make these equilibrium probabilities be polynomials (again, up to normalization) in the variables $z_i$.
 On the geometric side, this correponds to generalizing degrees to {\em multidegrees}, that is, enlarging the torus action, as will be explained in the next section.
 Secondly, the main method used in \cite{DFZJ06}, inherited from \cite{DFZJ05}, is to write certain ``exchange relations'': these express the effect of interchange of variables $z_i$, $z_{i+1}$ as a linear operator acting on the equilibrium distribution vector.
 The exchange relations appear in multiple contexts in the study of quantum integrable models, but in particular, supplemented with an appropriate cyclicity property, they are related to the so-called quantum Knizhnik--Zamolodchikov ($q$KZ) equation \cite{Smi,FR}.

-More progress was made in \cite{KZJ}, where {\em every\/} component of the Markov process eigenvector was given a geometric meaning: these are the (multi)degrees of the Brauer loop varieties.
+More progress was made in \cite{KZJ}, where {\em all\/} the components of the Markov process eigenvector were given geometric meaning: these are the (multi)degrees of the Brauer loop varieties.
 The central role of the exchange relation, already pointed out in \cite{DFZJ06}, is developed further in \cite{KZJ}.
-The present work will complete (in section \ref{sec:qkz}) the general program outlined in these two prior papers: the exchange relation will be entirely explained geometrically as the translation at the level of equivariant cohomology of certain elementary geometric operations on the irreducible components of the Brauer loop scheme.
+The present work will complete (in \S\ref{sec:qkz}) the general program outlined in these two prior papers: the exchange relation will be entirely explained geometrically as the translation at the level of equivariant cohomology of certain elementary geometric operations on the irreducible components of the Brauer loop scheme.